 The most meaningful aspect of the experience that his patients echoed was what I have experienced just in my first year of practice.
 The simple truth is that when provided the safe space to truly be heard, they can truly be their own healers.
 We as providers are simply guides by the side to help facilitate their healing.

-For more information regarding the Rome Foundation Visiting Scholar Program, contact Michelle Berry at mberry@theromefoundation.org.
+For more information regarding the Rome Foundation Visiting Scholar Program, Tanya Murphy at tmurphy@theromefoundation.org.

 Dr. Douglas Drossman & Dr. Justin Brandler